Paller77/Coffee-Machine/README.md

 # Coffee-Machine
-This little code creates a Coffee Machine UI in the console (Python)
+This little code creates a Coffee Machine UI in the console written in Python